Psychology (PSYC) 345

 |Total||100% of final grade|

-Your final grade will be determined by a weighted average of the grades you received on the assignments.
-To receive credit for this course, you must also achieve a minimum overall grade of "D" (50 percent) or better for the entire course.
-You will find instructions for preparing and submitting each assignment through the assignment links on the course home page.
+Your final grade will be determined by a weighted average of the grades you received on the activities noted above.
+To receive credit for this course, in addition to completing all five assignments and the final exam, you must achieve a minimum grade of 50 percent on the final exam and a minimum overall weighted grade of D (50 percent) or better for the entire course.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.